numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 Definition of Target Values
 ===========================

-For each problem instance |i| of the benchmark suite, consisting of a parameterized function, its dimension and instance parameter :math:`\theta`, a set of quality indicator target values is chosen, eventually used to measure algorithm runtime to reach each of these targets.
+For each problem instance of the benchmark suite, consisting of a parameterized function, its dimension and its instance parameter :math:`\theta_i`, a set of quality indicator target values is chosen, eventually used to measure algorithm runtime to reach each of these targets.
-The absolute target values are based on a target precision :math:`\Delta I` and a *reference hypervolume indicator value*, |Irefi|, which is an approximation of the
+The target values are based on a target precision :math:`\Delta I` and a *reference hypervolume indicator value*, |Irefi|, which is an approximation of the
 |IHV| indicator value of the Pareto set.

 Target Precision Values
 -----------------------

-All target indicator values are computed in the form of |Irefi| :math:`+\,\Delta I` as a function of an absolute, function instance dependent reference value |Irefi| and (typically more than) one target precision value :math:`\Delta I`, the latter being identically chosen for all function instances.
+All target indicator values are computed in the form of |Irefi| :math:`+\,\Delta I` from the instance dependent reference value |Irefi| and a target precision value :math:`\Delta I`.
-In the case of the ``bbob-biobj`` test suite, the target precisions :math:`\Delta I` are chosen as
+For the ``bbob-biobj`` test suite, the target precisions :math:`\Delta I` are identically chosen for all problem instances as

 .. math::